Acceleration of cosmic rays in presence of magnetohydrodynamic fluctuations at small scales: Calculation of the transport coefficients due to small-scale turbulence

 On performing the integration, $D_{pp}$ simplifies to (see appendix~\ref{sec:appendix3}),

 The above expression for $D_{pp}$ consists of several integrations involving Bessel function within the limits of $\pm 1$ and analytical solutions of such integrations are very challenging.
-We, therefore, consider integrating the above expression numerically to obtain the functional form of $D_{pp}$.
-For that we further simplify Eq.(\ref{eq:Dppfinal}) by noting that the major contribution from the Bessel functions would come when,
+We, therefore, consider integrating the above expression numerically to obtain the functional form of $D_{pp}$. {For that we further simplify Eq.(\ref{eq:Dppfinal}) by noting that the Bessel function $J_{x}(y)$ contributes most significantly when $x\approx y$, i.e., when the order of the Bessel function is approximately equal to its argument.
+This gives,}